If You Work Out, You Need to Know About Lactic Acid

 Drinking water is always a good idea, but science says it can also make a difference in how your body processes lactic acid during intense workouts.
 Of course, downing a glass of good, ol’ H2O will have its many benefits for any athlete, but are all kinds of water created equal?
 Recent studies seem to suggest otherwise.

-One study tested the effect of alkaline mineral water on athletes and found that it significantly increased their ability to perform anaerobic exercises longer.
+tested the effect of alkaline mineral water on athletes and found that it significantly increased their ability to perform anaerobic exercises longer.
 Not only that, but this specific kind of water improved overall hydration and improved body pH.